-Holly Balmer serves as lead project manager on HSS initiatives and as professional aide to the Vice Chancellor of Health Sciences.
+Holly Balmer serves as lead project manager on HSS initiatives.
 She develops and has fiscal oversight of the HSS budget.
 Balmer also conducts policy research in support of legislative relations related to health care, coordinates internal and external academic conferences, task force and ad hoc committee meetings and retreats, researches and prepares written and visual materials for presentations and researches, compiles, and prepares background information needed by the Vice Chancellor for meetings, reports and various projects.
 She also played a major role in the former Health Sciences System Foundation by developing and overseeing its budget and worked closely with Trustees on statewide initiatives.

 Prior to joining NSHE Health Sciences, she worked at a major research university in New York in human resources and in its school of public health.
 Her areas of expertise are in project management, strategic planning, organizational development and change, facilities planning, event planning, and classification and compensation.